-Climate change is really taking its toll on Mother Earth.
+Climate change is really taking its toll.
 Average global temperatures have risen sharply in the past few decades.
 Warming oceans are melting away the polar ice caps at unprecedented rates.
 And natural disasters are becoming more frequent and intense.

 For many, those impacts may seem a world away from daily life, but the truth is that climate change affects all of us.
 And it’s headed straight for your freezer.